-Short Bio: Singer-songwriter Marian Call hails from Juneau, Alaska, though she spends most of the year on the road.
+Short Bio: Singer-songwriter Marian Call makes her home in Juneau, Alaska.
 She has released ten albums since 2007, and her concerts have been well-received on years of tours in all fifty United States, Canada, Europe, and the UK.
 Call’s sound is soulful, honest, and clever, by turns humorous and heartbreaking.
 She sounds a little like Joni Mitchell & Ani DiFranco raising the child of Anaïs Mitchell and Regina Spektor.

 Long Bio: Marian Call’s music has a way of getting its claws in you.
 Her style, aptly described as “acoustic joy jazz” by one of her fans, pairs folk and rock with classical and gospel influences.
 The result is an eclectic, warm, wonderfully listenable repertoire bound together by powerful songwriting and personality.